Kshitijv24/Learning-Unity-Game-Engine/README.md

 - to make it look good we made our background speed half of the foreground speed

 - with that, this project is completed

+DATE: 04-02-2022

+- Understanding Navmesh in Unity

+- Creating a Monster enemy that will gonna follow our player where ever it goes

+- C# Script called "PlayerChaseScript"

+using System.Collections;
+using System.Collections.Generic;
+using UnityEngine;
+using UnityEngine.AI;

+public class PlayerChaseScript : MonoBehaviour
+{
+  public GameObject player;
+  NavMeshAgent agent;

+  void Start(){
+    agent = GetComponent<NavMeshAgent>();
+  }

+  void Update(){
+    agent.SetDestination(player.transform.position);
+  }
+}

+- AI monster learn how to avoid obstacles while chasing the player

+- AI monster learn how to use stairs

+- AI monster learn how to do jump from one position to another position